-MR YOUNG explained that version 3.0 said that, if an athlete was ineligible, he or she would not be allowed to participate in any activities of a signatory, which would be an IF, or a member of a signatory, which would be a NF, or a member of a member of a signatory, which would be a club, which meant that the athlete would not be allowed to train with a member club.
+MR YOUNG explained that version 3.0 said that, if an athlete was ineligible, he or she would not be allowed to participate in any activities of a signatory, which would be an IF, or a member of a signatory, which would be a club, which meant that the athlete would not be allowed to train with a member club.
 The concern expressed by some organisations was that that was too harsh; the sentiment expressed by other organisations was that, if ineligible, an athlete should not be allowed to have half of the cake, which was to train with the team.
 The team had not been directed by the Executive Committee to make any change there.